Nearly 14 million Americans suffer from an alcohol use disorder (AUD).

 Five Categories of Alcoholism to Better Understand Alcohol Use Disorder

-Alcoholism and alcohol use disorder represents a diverse group of experiences among the millions of people with the diagnosis.
+Alcohol addiction represents a diverse group of experiences among the millions of people with the diagnosis.
 To make treatment more personal, practical, and effective—professionals in addiction treatment rely on categories to establish the closest clinical relationship to alcohol you might have.